dougbutner/web-4/README.md

 ## What is a Geo-Social Layer?

 A geo-social layer is something that affects people (**social**) at a given bounded area (**geo**).
+To refer to a group of people at a certain are, we'll call them

 These layers can be nested, with a finite number of smaller areas making up the larger area (geopolitics), or overlapping, such as with cultures and

 An example is the governing body of an area, including all of the legislation and officials.
 A corporate example is the sales representatives for a certain area of the country.
 A civilian example is regional spelling bees that filter to national and international levels.